SwathiKrish97/ai-quiz-builder/README.md

 # AI-Powered Knowledge Quiz Builder

 This is a simple MVP web application that generates multiple-choice quizzes from any user-provided topic using an AI model.
-It was built as part of a technical interview challenge.

 ---